Tensorization of neural networks for improved privacy and interpretability: Performance

 where $z$ denotes the vector of outputs and $y$ is the class label.
 This transforms the output of the NN into the conditional probability $\hp_\textsc{nn}(y|x)$.
 Moreover, in both datasets, we reduce the size of the input images to $12 \times 12$, $16 \times 16$, and $20 \times 20$ pixels, resulting in three cases for $n$: 144, 256, and 400.

 In both cases, pivots are selected from the corresponding training sets, with $N$ ranging from 30 to 100.
-The test samples used to measure accuracy are taken from the test sets, fixing $M=1000$, as in previous experiments.
+The test samples used to measure accuracy are taken from the test sets, fixing $M = 1\,000$, as in previous experiments.
 Additionally, all the TTs are set to have a fixed rank $r=10$, with $c=1-10^{-5}$.

 Finally, apart from measuring the relative errors, we evaluate how different the reconstructed TT models are from the original NNs by measuring, over the $M$ test samples, the percentage of classifications given by the TTs that differ from those given by the NNs.
+This is a simple metric that indicates, in a more faithful manner than the relative error, how similarly both models perform in practice.
 Although this does not directly measure the accuracy of the TT models, in these particular examples, where the accuracy of the NN models is close to 100\% (100\% test accuracy on Bars and Stripes, and ~98\% on MNIST), the accuracy of the TTs can be approximated as $100 - \text{(percentage of different classifications)}$.
 The results are depicted in \cref{fig:perf_networks}.